Craftyawesome/RingRacers-Switch/README.md

 Ring Racers' source code is available to users under the GNU General Public License version 2.0 or higher.

+This is a port for the Nintendo Switch.

+## Install Instructions
+1. Have a switch that can run homebrew
+2. Download the zip from [releases](https://github.com/Craftyawesome/RingRacers-Switch/releases/)
+3. Extract to the root of the SD card.
+4. Start via a game (not album or another applet)

+## Update instructions
+Extract the new zip to the root of the SD card and overwrite any changes.
+Revisions for only the switch likely only need to update the nro in switch/RingRacers (see the release notes)

+## Notes
+- It takes a while to boot up, longer than SRB2/kart do.
+- Increase the CPU clock with something like sys-clk.
+It helps framerates significantly, which is needed to get modes with multiple racers to a playable framerate.
+- Legacy GL is not very stable, especially with multiple racers.
+Consider using software only.
+- I would recommend a resolution of 708x400 under software, and 800x450 for less complex tracks or one racer.
+Legacy GL can handle larger at similar framerates.
+- Buttons match the Xbox controller layout.
+(A and B are swapped, X and Y are swapped)

 ## Links

 - [Kart Krew Dev Website](https://www.kartkrew.org/)